Parsimotion/endpoint-handler/README.md

 - if you return a successful `Promise`, it responds a 200 code with the json.
 - if you return a rejected `Promise`, it responds a 500 code with the error.
 - if you return a `Promise` that fails with an object `{ statusCode, body }`, it responds a `statusCode` code with the `body`.
+- if you throw an exception synchronously, it responds a 500 or the specified error if some.